CDKTF Architecture & Synthesis

 1.1 DAG Resolution & Dependency Mapping

 Explicit dependency injection via add_dependency() overrides default traversal order.
-Implicit reference tracking derives from attribute interpolation across resource boundaries.
+Implicit reference tracking derives from attribute interpolation across resource boundaries—passing a resource's output attribute to another resource's input automatically creates a DAG edge.
 CDKTF evaluates both vectors during construct tree compilation.

 CLI Callout: Run cdktf synth --force to regenerate the dependency graph without cache interference.
 Inspect the generated cdk.tf.json to verify edge resolution before state mutation.